What to Do In Boston - for Free!

 Details: Roof of the parking garage; Museum of Science, www.mos.org - click on Planetarium link.

 • Boston Public Library - Not a museum, but filled with magnificent paintings, sculpture, and architectural details.
-BPL also hosts frequent concerts, interesting lectures, and kids activities.
+BPL also hosts frequent concerts, interesting lectures, kids activities, and even a weekly broa.
 Free at all times, plus it's right in Copley Square, across from Trinity Church and the John Hancock Tower.
 More about Boston Public Library

-• Make Way for Ducklings statues - Also not a musuem . . . but this popular outdoor sculpture pleases children and adults alike.
+• Make Way for Ducklings statues - Also not a museum . . . but this popular outdoor sculpture pleases children and adults alike.
 More about Make Way for Ducklings

 • Freedom Trail museums and sites: Free admission to the Massachusetts State House, Bunker Hill Museum in Charlestown (across the street from the monument), free USS Constitution tours

-Keep in mind that if the free museum days don't work for you, you can get a Boston discount card and get free admission to many museums as well as other Boston attractions.
+Keep in mind that if the free museum days don't work for you, you can get a Boston discount card for free admission to many museums as well as other Boston attractions.

-Use these discount passes for admission to lots of other attractions, museums, tours, and cruises - compare the savings!
+Use these discount passes for admission to lots of other attractions, museums, tours, and cruises.

 Home to several world-class music and performing arts colleges and plenty of musicians, Boston hosts numerous free concerts and performances - often on a daily basis.
 Here's a quick guide to where to find them: